RobbiAdam/RobbiAdam-EndlessRunner-1st-/README.md

 my second game that i made.
 what do i learn from making this :

-Lack input buffer for easier input (jumping and sliding) Difficulty increases as game progressing
+Lack input buffer for easier input (jumping and sliding).
+Difficulty increases as game progressing.
 UI pivot to keep the UI intact if the resolution change.

 i still don't know how to avoid error to build on webGL